Deep Neural Networks Inspired by Differential Equations: Applications and Performance

-We provide the experimental results of networks guided by first-order ODEs, higher-order ODEs, as well as systems of equations and PDEs in Table~\ref{tab:de-nn}.
-Different numerical integration schemes correspond to different network architectures.
+We provide the experimental results of networks guided by first-order ODEs, higher-order ODEs, as well as systems of equations and PDEs in \cref{tab:de-nn}.
 Consistent with convergence order theory in numerical analysis, networks employing higher-order or more sophisticated schemes generally achieve superior performance.

 The experimental results highlight a clear progression, where innovations in DEs modeling translate into advances in both network architectures and empirical performance.
-ResNets exemplifies the explicit Euler discretization of first-order ODEs, where the skip connection directly mirrors the explicit integration step, achieving a strong baseline accuracy of $93.63\%$ on CIFAR-10 and $75.46\%$ CIFAR-100.
-FitResNet builds on this by introducing adaptive step sizes, analogous to variable-step ODE solvers, and improves accuracy to $94.16\%$ on CIFAR-10 and $76.63\%$ on CIFAR-100, demonstrating increased stability and precision.
+ResNets exemplify the explicit Euler discretization of first-order ODEs, where the skip connection directly mirrors the explicit integration step, achieving a strong baseline accuracy of $94.07\%$ on CIFAR-10 and $74.84\%$ on CIFAR-100.
+As variants of ResNet, RiR and ResNeXt further improve accuracy by exploring different formulations.
 With further advances in mathematical formulation, FractalNet employs a multi-path architecture inspired by Runge-Kutta integration, while RKCNN adopts the fourth-order Runge-Kutta method.
-These higher-order discretizations enable more accurate modeling of feature dynamics, resulting in notable improvements, such as RKCNN’s $95.52\%$ on CIFAR-10 and $79.31\%$ on CIFAR-100.
-PDE-guided models further extend this paradigm by embedding principles from parabolic and hyperbolic equations into the network backbone.
-By explicitly capturing spatial-temporal dependencies and incorporating physical priors, these networks achieve the highest reported performance, with Parabolic and Hyperbolic PDE models both surpassing $95\%$ on CIFAR-10 and achieving $80.55\%$ and $80.34\%$ respectively on CIFAR-100.
-In addition to superior accuracy, PDE-guided networks provide enhanced interpretability, stability, and a stronger foundation for generalizing to tasks involving structured or physically-constrained data.
+These higher-order discretizations enable more accurate modeling of feature dynamics, resulting in notable improvements, such as RKCNN’s $95.52\%$ on CIFAR-10 and $77.31\%$ on CIFAR-100.
+Furthermore, LM-ResNets and LM-ResNeXt employ a linear multi-step strategy to significantly enhance the accuracy of first-order networks under the same configurations.